 Blake’s Orchard and Cider Mill in Armada

 Last week we had the opportunity to visit Blake’s Orchard and Cider Mill in Armada with our homeschooling group.
-Blake’s has a lot of offer to its customers including a corn maze, live animals, u-pick, play structures, trike rides, hayrides, train rides and more.
+Blake’s has a lot of to offer to its customers including a corn maze, live animals, u-pick, play structures, trike rides, hayrides, train rides, and more.

 Check out our huge list of Southeast Michigan Cider Mills.

 Blake’s Orchard is located at 17985 Armada Center Road in Armada.
 The orchard is located east of Romeo Plank and north of 34 Mile Road.

 We spent the whole day exploring the Funland area, picking out our apples and pumpkins, and watching the employees make apple cider.

 The children enjoyed taking the train to the u-pick area to get their pumpkins and apples.